pydantic/pydantic/docs/usage/validation_errors.md

 ## `invalid_key`

-This error is raised when the key type is not valid.
+This error is raised when the type of a `dict` key is not valid.

 ```py
 from pydantic import BaseModel, ConfigDict, ValidationError